archondigital/archondigital.github.io/_posts/2015-05-03-selfie-generation.md

 author: Jon Cuevas
 layout: post-photo-full
 permalink: /articles/selfie-generation/
-excerpt: "People taking a group selfie, nuff said."
+excerpt: "People taking a group selfie.
+Taken sometime back in March, on a weekend when I had nothing better to do but walk around with a camera and creep strangers out."
 featured_image: /assets/images/articles/selfie-gen_00046.jpg
 background_position: top center
 bg_color: 'rgba(0, 0, 0, .3);'